junxit/us-congress-code/title-07/chapter-31/sec-906a.md

 # § 906a.
 Use of funds outside the United States or its territories prohibited

-No funds provided under this chapter shall be used outside the United States or any of its territories.
+No funds provided under the Rural Electrification Act of 1936, as amended [7 U.S.C.
+901 et seq.], shall be used outside the United States or any of its territories.

 ## Source credit

 (Pub.
 L. 93–32, § 10, May 11, 1973, 87 Stat.
 71.)

 ## Notes

+### References in Text

+The Rural Electrification Act of 1936, referred to in text, is act May 20, 1936, ch.
+432, 49 Stat.
+1363, which is classified generally to this chapter.
+For complete classification of this Act to the Code, see section 901 of this title and Tables.

 ### Codification